GameStop saga makes Wall Street an issue for Biden team

 Even so, when Robinhood took the step of preventing investors from buying shares of GameStop and a dozen other companies last week, some in Washington immediately called for action by regulators.
 Robinhood said it acted to meet regulatory capital requirements.
 Politicians and critics said Robinhood changed the rules of the road midway through, in favor of Wall Street firms who were still able to trade these shares.

 Both the Senate Banking Committee and the House Financial Services Committee plan to hold hearings on the GameStop controversy.
+The chair of the House panel, Rep. Maxine Waters, D-Calif., said Monday the Feb.
+18 hearing will examine the collision in the GameStop nexus of short sellers, social media and retail investors.

 Rep. Brad Sherman, D-Calif., who heads the Financial Services subcommittee on investor protection, entrepreneurship and capital markets, said lawmakers will examine, for example, whether Robinhood may have blocked customers from buying the stocks at the behest of other market players with competing interests — who are also Robinhood clients.